 The Golden Rule: How Treating Your Students with Respect Produces Better Outcomes

 As I drove home, my friend’s words sat in the center of my chest like a chunky, chalky vitamin swallowed without a drink.
 In what ways do teachers embarrass their students?
-I wondered, scrolling through my rolodex of interactions from the first couple of weeks to see if I had been the culprit of such an offense.
+I wondered, thinking back on my first couple of weeks to see if I had been the culprit of such an offense.
 Then, without warning, a memory from my own days in high school came rushing back to me.
-A teacher had thrown my textbook in the garbage because I hadn’t kept my desk tidy enough, and the whole class laughed as she gestured to the trash can and instructed me to retrieve my book.
+A teacher had thrown my textbook in the garbage because I had accidentally left it behind when rushing to my next class.
+The whole class laughed as she gestured to the trash can and instructed me to retrieve my book.
 I was friends with many of the students in the class, but still, somehow, the dread and shame of that experience came flooding back to me as if it were happening at that very moment.

 Have I embarrassed or disrespected any of my students?
 Of course, I would never throw a student’s textbook in the trash!
 But could there be other minor, subtle infractions that are equally as harmful to my relationship with students?